-We’ve covered all sorts of virtual reality headsets from the Oculus Rift, which requires a tethered connection to a powerful PC (though those requirements have almost halved in the past year), to the Playstation VR which only requires a PS4, but the HoloLens from Microsoft is something completely different all together.
+We’ve covered all sorts of virtual reality headsets from the Oculus Rift, which requires a tethered connection to a powerful PC (though those requirements have almost halved in the past year), to the Playstation VR which only requires a PS4, but the Microsoft HoloLens is something completely different all together.
 While the aforementioned headsets utilize virtual reality technology, the Microsoft HoloLens is an augmented reality headset.

 What is the Microsoft HoloLens?